xhandlr/vocacion360-uxd/README.md

 ### 3.1.
 Value Proposition Canvas

-In a [survey](https://docs.google.com/spreadsheets/d/18C8Lrk0pwEsjByS-7obqHJb23tWlxP_VGB2JUes502Y/edit?usp=sharing) conducted with 40 students at Escuela Amanecer, **52.5%** stated that external opinions directly influence their vocational decisions, and **75%** said they are not aware of any online tools for career guidance.
+In a survey conducted with 40 students at Escuela Amanecer, **52.5%** stated that external opinions directly influence their vocational decisions, and **75%** said they are not aware of any online tools for academic program guidance.
 Platforms like *MiFuturo* or Ministry of Education websites were not mentioned, revealing a lack of access to key information and a **strategic opportunity**.

 We used the **Value Proposition Canvas** to align these needs with our proposed solution.
 In response to insecurity about their abilities and social pressure, we aim to **empower students** through tests that assess strengths, interests, and skills, along with objective data on salaries and employability to challenge myths passed on by their social circles.

 Students' main fear is not just making the wrong choice, but **having no choice at all** due to low PAES scores.
-Therefore, the solution must go beyond functionality and directly address their real pains and needs. **Vocación360** is an all-in-one platform that provides free access to scholarship information, vocational tests, career data, and university comparison tools, including metrics like employability, average salary, and accreditation.
+Therefore, the solution must go beyond functionality and directly address their real pains and needs. **Vocación360** is an all-in-one platform that provides free access to scholarship information, vocational tests, academic program data, and university comparison tools, including metrics like employability, average salary, and accreditation.
 It does not require registration, and results are downloaded locally so students can keep their personal journey.

+📊 You can view the full survey responses [here](https://docs.google.com/spreadsheets/d/18C8Lrk0pwEsjByS-7obqHJb23tWlxP_VGB2JUes502Y/edit?usp=sharing).

 ![Value Proposition Canvas](./assets/value-prop-canvas.png)